Theses

 • Stockman, L.M. (in preparation).
 Gone But Not Forgotten: Felis.
 In B. Jones (Ed.), Yearbook of Astronomy 2029.
 White Owl.

 • Stockman, L.M. (in preparation).
-The Astronomers’ Stars: Going Out With a Bang.
+The Astronomers’ Stars: Going Out with a Bang.
 In B. Jones (Ed.), Yearbook of Astronomy 2030.
 White Owl.

 • Stockman, L.M. (in preparation).
 Gone But Not Forgotten: Sceptrum Brandenburgicum.
 In B. Jones (Ed.), Yearbook of Astronomy 2030.
 White Owl.